lczech/placement-methods-paper/results/README.md

    of our ARTs.
  * `11_consensus_seqs`: Testing the influence of using different consensus sequence methods on the accuracy of the ART placement
+ * `12_single_seqs`: Testing how actual sequences instead of consensus sequences change the accuarcy of the trees.
  * `13_emd_binnify`: Testing the tradoff between gain in speed and loss of accuracy when using binning of the placements per branch.
  * `15_emd_speed_comp`: Comparison of pplacer vs genesis for calculating